-I attended a relationships and sexuality education (RSE) training day hosted by Unison in Belfast and provided by Middletown Centre for Autism.
-It was free to attend as the Centre is fully funded by the education departments of Northern Ireland and the Republic.
-Most of those attending today were teachers though parents accounted for a large portion of delegates also.
+I attended a relationships and sexuality education (RSE) training day in Belfast.
+It was free to attend and most of those attending today were teachers though parents accounted for a large portion of delegates also.
 As usual at these types of events, the trainer proceeded as though the idea that any of the delegates might themselves be autistic was utterly unthinkable.

 The trainer started off by defining and explaining autism using the pathology paradigm.
 I was concerned that she felt the need to spend some effort telling the teachers attending that autism is a real condition diagnosed only after careful observation and not an excuse for bad parenting or bold children.
 Are we really still at this point?

 It quickly became clear that her speaking style was to make sweeping generalisations and to refer to autistic people as "they".
 She never said the word autistic once but used person-first language throughout despite the well-established preference of autistic people themselves for identity-first language.
 Jim Sinclair wrote about this in 1999- it's high time the message got through.

 The day started with a quiz for delegates.
 One question asked, "how long can puberty last for a young person with autism?"

 I'd written- same as for everyone else, around 4 years.
 When we went through the answers the trainer said that it can last longer for autistic people- even as late as 22.

 I've never heard this before and a quick search hasn't turned anything up but I welcome any insight on this.

 One slide said, "autism is not curable but treatable with interventions."

 She said that "Asperger's is autism with high IQ."